 In addition to Carnaval, Cozumel also shares another “holiday” with the United States and other parts of the world – St. Valentine’s Day.

-And like elsewhere, it does have the cute, if cheesy, feel of a sweet day to remember those you love, and especially your special someone…or your best friends.
+And like elsewhere, it does have the cute feel of a sweet day to remember those you love, and especially your special someone…or your best friends.

-Look for prix-fixe dinner specials or “date-night” menus at some of Cozumel’s most romantic restaurants, like Buccanos at Night, Kondesa, Kinta, Hemingway, Sorrisi, Rolandi’s, and he perennial favorite, Guido’s.
+Look for prix-fixe dinner specials or “date-night” menus at some of Cozumel’s most romantic restaurants, like Buccanos at Night, Kondesa, Kinta, Sereno’s Rooftop, Hemingway, Sorrisi, Rolandi’s, and the perennial favorite, Guido’s.